Here are some of the most frequently asked questions regarding teacher training at HMC schools:

 The employing school will determine the salary for their training posts, and this may depend upon a number of factors such as your teaching load, regional variations in pay, and other benefits which may be available such as accommodation.

-3. What are the entry requirements for trainees who want to join HMC Teacher Training?
+3. What are the entry requirements for trainees?

 PGCE / QTS applicants will normally be expected to have a degree (or equivalent qualification) plus GCSE grade C or above in English and Mathematics and a good level of spoken and written English.
 Trainees are also likely to be required to complete the DfE Professional Skills Tests.
-Employer schools will set out criteria and a job specification for each role advertised by HMC Teacher Training, which aspiring trainees will be expected to meet.
+Employer schools will set out criteria and a job specification for each role advertised, which aspiring trainees will be expected to meet.
 It is anticipated that criteria will include the requirement for trainees to demonstrate a strong motivation for teaching, and an excellent academic background.

 4. Do I need to have any classroom teaching experience in order to apply?